nicolvisser/WavLM-codebooks/README.md

-# K-means Codebooks for WavLM
+# $k$-means codebooks for WavLM

-A quick way to access the pretrained [WavLM Large](https://github.com/microsoft/unilm/tree/master/wavlm) model and a few pretrained $K$-means codebooks on some of the layers.
+A quick way to access the pretrained [WavLM Large](https://github.com/microsoft/unilm/tree/master/wavlm) model and a few pretrained $k$-means codebooks on some of the layers.

 ## Requirements

-See `pyproject.toml`.
+Python 3.10+ and PyTorch 2+ are required.

+For training, see the `dev` requirements in `pyproject.toml`.

 ## Usage